thenitinsharma/AI-therapist/README.md

-# SafeSpace (2.0) – AI Mental Health Therapist
+# SukoonAI – AI Mental Health Therapist

-SafeSpace is an AI-powered mental health companion that combines a chat-style frontend, an LLM-based backend agent, and integrations with Twilio WhatsApp and Google Maps.
+SukoonAI is an AI-powered mental health companion that combines a chat-style frontend, an LLM-based backend agent, and integrations with Twilio WhatsApp and Google Maps.
 It is designed to offer empathetic, tool-augmented support, including:

 - Conversational mental health guidance using a therapeutic LLM (MedGemma via Groq)
 - Detection of crisis scenarios with an emergency call tool (Twilio voice)